SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-3-0.md

 Instead of including the admin password in every install command, you can create a configuration file.

-1. Create a file named custom.properties inside the installer/customconfig folder of your SAP Commerce folder.
+1. Create a file named `custom.properties` inside the `installer/customconfig` folder of your SAP Commerce folder.
-2. Add the following line: initialpassword.admin=Y0urFav0r!tePassw0rd.
-Replace Y0urFav0r!tePassw0rd with the password you want to use.
+2. Add the following line: `initialpassword.admin=Y0urFav0r!tePassw0rd`.
+Replace `Y0urFav0r!tePassw0rd` with the password you want to use.
 3. Save the file.

 Next time you run the recipe install command, the settings inside custom.properties will be used to build the local.properties file and there is no need to include -A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd`.